-We expect to spend significant amounts for fees and expenses associated with these litigation matters.
-We anticipate that these legal proceedings could continue for several years.
+We expect to allocate a significant amount of our existing financial resources towards the fees and expenses associated with these litigation matters.
+We anticipate that these legal proceedings could continue for several years and may require significant expenditures for legal fees and other expenses.
 In the event we are not successful through appeal and do not subsequently obtain monetary and injunctive relief, these litigation matters may significantly reduce our financial resources and have a material impact on our ability to continue our operations.
-The time and effort required of our management to effectively pursue these litigation matters may adversely affect our ability to operate our business, because time spent on matters related to the lawsuits will take away from the time spent on managing and operating our business.
+The time and effort required of our management to effectively pursue these litigation matters may adversely affect our ability to operate our business, since time spent on matters related to the lawsuits will take away from the time spent on managing and operating our business.

-ITEM 2 - MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+ITEM 2 - MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

 This Quarterly Report on Form 10-Q, including this Management's Discussion and Analysis of Financial Condition and Results of Operations contains "forward-looking" statements within the meaning of the Private Securities Litigation Reform Act of 1995, which provides a "safe harbor" for statements about future events, products and future financial performance that are based on the beliefs of, estimates made by and information currently available to our management.
 Except for the historical information contained herein, the outcome of the events described in these forward-looking statements is subject to risks and uncertainties.
 See "Risk Factors" for a discussion of these risks and uncertainties.
 The following discussion should be read in conjunction with and is qualified in its entirety by reference to our consolidated financial statements included elsewhere in this report.
 Actual results and the outcome or timing of certain events may differ significantly from those stated or implied by these forward-looking statements due to, among other things, the factors listed under "Risk Factors," and other factors included from time to time in our filings with the Securities and Exchange Commission, or SEC.
-For this purpose, using the terms "believe," "expect," "expectation," "anticipate," "can," "should," "could," "could," "estimate," "appear," "based on," "may," "intended," "potential," "indicate," "emerge" and "possible" or similar statements or variations of such terms, including the negative form of such terms, are forward-looking statements that involve risks and uncertainties that could cause our actual results and the outcome and timing of certain events to differ materially from those stated or implied by these forward-looking statements, we have not assumed any obligation to, and you should not expect us to, update or revise those statements because of new information, future events or otherwise.
+For this purpose, using the terms "believe," "expect," "expectation," "anticipate," "can," "should," "would," "could," "estimate," "appear," "based on," "may," "intended," "potential," "indicate," "emerge" and "possible" or similar statements or variations of such terms, including the negative form of such terms, are forward-looking statements that involve risks and uncertainties that could cause our actual results and the outcome and timing of certain events to differ materially from those stated or implied by these forward-looking statements.
+By making forward-looking statements, we have not assumed any obligation to, and you should not expect us to, update or revise those statements because of new information, future events or otherwise.